Randactyl/Salvage/README.md

 Plugin for Rust Experimental servers using Oxide Mod

 ###Description:
-Allows a player to salvage items at any repair bench.
+Allows a player to salvage items **they know how to make** at any repair bench.
 A salvaged item yields half of the resource cost to make the item.
 If the item has a condition, the yeild is affected by the item's remaining condition.

 ###Usage: